 Ever wondered what your dog gets up to when you’re not home?
 You won’t have to wonder any longer with a dog camera!
 Just set it up in your home and you’ll be able to check in on your pup throughout the day.
 Some dog cameras even dispense treats and allow you to talk to your dog while you’re away.

 A clicker is a training accessory that can be used to teach your dog a variety of commands and tricks.
-Just press the button when your dog does something you want them to do, and they’ll quickly learn that the behavior is desired.
+Just press the button when your dog does something you want them to do, and they’ll quickly learn that the good behavior is desired.

 A dog whistle can be a useful training tool or simply a way to get your dog’s attention.
 Blow the whistle whenever you want your dog to come to you and they’ll quickly learn that they should respond when they hear the sound.